 Mood symptoms on the pill are not “premenstrual” symptoms because as I explain in my book Period Repair Manual, pill bleeds are not periods and contraceptive drugs are not hormones.
 Instead, mood symptoms on the pill are the side effects of contraceptive drugs.

-Mood symptoms on the hormonal IUD are sometimes true premenstrual symptoms (because natural menstrual cycles can occur with the IUD) but are sometimes the side effects of the contraceptive drug (levonorgestrel) released by the IUD.
+Mood symptoms on the hormonal IUD can be true premenstrual symptoms (because it’s possible to have natural menstrual cycles on the hormonal IUD) but can also be side effects of the contraceptive drug (levonorgestrel) released by the IUD.

 Consider an antihistamine approach

 As I discuss in my histamine blog post, mast cell activation and histamine can play a major role in premenstrual mood symptoms.
 Other symptoms of high histamine include urticaria (hives), headaches, and brain fog.
 In the histamine article, I recommend first trying an over-the-counter antihistamine medication such as diphenhydramine (drowsy) or loratadine (non-drowsy) to see if it helps.
 If it does help, the next step is to try histamine-reducing natural supplements such as quercetin and S-adenosyl-L-methionine (SAMe) as well as the histamine-reducing dietary strategy of avoiding normal A1 cow dairy.
 The potential mood-enhancing effect of avoiding A1 casein is currently being trialled at Deakin University.